killsaw/scrapt/README.md

 - A bank of nodes scraping yellowpages.com, clicking through proxies to avoid the banhammer.
 No page is pulled twice.
 Nodes know how much traffic has gone through a given proxy and can form sessions which look legitimate.
-- An Amazon scraper that does a fixed search at some interval, monitoring price changes.
+- An Overstock.com scraper that does a fixed search at some interval, monitoring price changes.
 - A client for Bank of America that allows quick queries on the command-line.
-  (Apparently very difficult)
+  (Apparently pretty difficult)
-- A security scanner that bruteforces a page login.
-Hotmail, for example, and detects when it starts asking for a Captcha.
 - A diff bot, which can track changes to a page over time.
 - An contact finder, which can crawl an entire site looking for email, phone, or address information.
 - A "Scraping Template", which can be customized to scrape certain types of data.
   For example, a record on a view page with many key-value pairs, or a listing on a site like Google.
--